jadonsunshine/stx-hacknet/README.md

 ## Containers

 - **bitcoin**: Runs a bitcoin regtest node
-- **bitcoin-miner**: creates 3 bitcoin regtest wallets and mines regtest blocks at a configurable cadence
+- **bitcoin-miner**: creates 3 bitcoin regtest wallets and mines regtest blocks at a configurable cadence.
+After initial setup (~200 blocks), creates a dedicated "block-producer" wallet for ongoing Bitcoin block production to prevent conflicts with Stacks mining operations
 - **stacks-miner-1**: mines stacks blocks and sends events to stacks-signer-1
 - **stacks-miner-2**: mines stacks blocks and sends events to stacks-signer-2
 - **stacks-miner-3**: mines stacks blocks and sends events to stacks-signer-3